decentropy/SentryTurret/README.md

 $ sudo hciconfig hci0 reset
 ~~~

-*stdin may stop showing what you type. reset with:
+Stdin may stop showing what you type after running.
+Reset with:
 ~~~
 $ stty sane
 ~~~